 Fig.~\ref{fig:3_2V} shows a numerical solution where the five vortices split into triply ($T_{1,2,3}$) and doubly $(T_{4,5})$ coincident parts at a finite distance.
 As can be clearly seen from the figure, the condensations of $T_{4,5}$ increase at the center of the triply coincident vortices whereas those of $T_{1,2,3}$ also increase near the doubly coincident vortices.
 This is a direct consequence of the condensation of $T_{32} \equiv \Tr\left[T\lambda_{32}\right]$ with $\lambda_{32} = \diag\left(\frac{1}{3},\frac{1}{3},\frac{1}{3},-\frac{1}{2},-\frac{1}{2}\right)$ which is also depicted by the black dotted line in Fig.~\ref{fig:3_2V}.
 The blue (red) curves must touch zero at the center of the $T_{1,2,3}$ ($T_{4,5}$) vortex but at the same time it tends to increase near the adjacent vortex cores $T_{4,5}$ ($T_{1,2,3}$).
 This opposite tendency conflicts to each other, and generates a desired short range inter-vortex repulsion.
-Similar mechanism for having vortex molecules plays an important role in very different context, such as in coherently coupled multicomponent BECs of cold atoms \cite{Son:2001td,Kasamatsu:2004tvg,Eto:2011wp,Eto:2012rc, Eto:2013spa,Nitta:2013eaa,Kasamatsu:2015cia,Tylutki:2016mgy, Eto:2017rfr,Kobayashi:2018ezm,Eto:2019uhe,Yang:2020wes}, and also in the dense QCD \cite{Eto:2021nle}.
+Similar mechanism for having vortex molecules plays an important role in a very different context, such as in coherently coupled multicomponent BECs of cold atoms \cite{Son:2001td,Kasamatsu:2004tvg,Eto:2011wp,Eto:2012rc, Eto:2013spa,Nitta:2013eaa,Kasamatsu:2015cia,Tylutki:2016mgy, Eto:2017rfr,Kobayashi:2018ezm,Eto:2019uhe,Yang:2020wes}, and also in the dense QCD \cite{Eto:2021nle}.

 A remark: Though we found one particular numerical solution with the desired 3-2 splitting structure, we have not performed any systematic survey on the parameter space.
-To figure out how common is such configuration is an important future work.
+To figure out how common this configuration is is an important future work.
 Furthermore, we do not establish stability of our numerical solution.
-This is also important task.
-But we also leave this as another future work.
+We also leave this as another future work.
 For this paper, we satisfy ourself by the fact that we succeeded in obtaining the 3-2 splitting solutions in the models with the potentials in Eqs.~(\ref{eq:pot0}) and (\ref{eq:pot1}).

-In the next section, we will expand a formal analysis on localization of the $SU(5)$ gauge fields.
+In the next section, we will present a formal analysis on localization of the $SU(5)$ gauge fields.
 For that purpose, any concrete solutions are not needed.
 So we will assume that the 3-2 splitting vortex configuration is obtained by wisely setting a model up somehow.